ShatadruM/Stock-market-simulation-engine/README.md

   ```
 - The `count` in the filename increments with each message, ensuring unique object keys.

-> ⚠️ Update the S3 bucket path (`s3://kafka-stock-market-tutorial-youtube-darshil/...`) in `KafkaConsumer.ipynb` to point to your own bucket.

 ---

 ## ▶️ Running the Pipeline